Your ankle helps to balance and stabilize

 - swelling that gets worse with physical activity

-- a loud popping sound at the back of the heel, signaling a ruptured
+- loud popping sounds at the back of the heel, signaling a ruptured

 will evaluate your symptoms, examine your ankle and foot, and ask about any

-Treatment will depend on your specific condition and your symptoms.
-Treatments will include nonsurgical and surgical options.
-Nonsurgical options involve:
+your symptoms.
+Treatments can include nonsurgical and surgical options.

 - taking pain medications

-- resting and elevating the ankle
+- resting and elevating your ankle

-- ice packs to reduce swelling
+- applying ice packs to reduce swelling

 require surgical treatment.
-Surgical procedures used to treat ankle disorders include:
+Surgical procedures used to treat ankle disorders

 - removal of damaged tissue (debridement)